debra-soth/fitconnect/docs/design-decisions.md

 We decided to go with the second option of query-based matches to make the system more dynamic and scalable.
 Matches can be now detected in real-time by checking for mutual likes rather than being explicitly sstored.

-## 03: Databse Choice – SQLite vs. PostgreSQL
+## 03: Database Choice – SQLite vs. PostgreSQL

 ### Meta